 What have I done in the past?

 My team has used Fry’s 1st and 2nd hundred words as our weekly spelling lists.
 Students practice at home Monday-Thursday and then test on Friday.
 However, we have a lot of “Friday spellers” aka students who do well on the test but never apply that to their writing and it doesn’t provide data about which words they know how to read.
-This year, I am doing away with traditional spelling homework and tests.
+This prompted me to do away with traditional spelling homework and tests.

 How can I incorporate sight words into our daily routine AND assess in a meaningful way so that students are reading and writing sight words accurately?
 This is where I got stuck–reading and writing.
 I had to ask myself “Which one is more important?”
 Yes, that is a tough question but, ultimately, being fluent readers who comprehend is the top priority.
 And, according to research, “By having a large bank of words that they can read automatically, students spend less effort attempting to decode words and can devote greater cognitive resources to text comprehension” (January, Lovelace, Foster & Ardoin, 2017).
 In addition, the more words my students are fluently and accurately reading, the higher the likelihood that they will include them in their writing.
 Spelling and reading are closely linked in the findings that children who are good readers are usually good spellers.
 (Johnson, 2013)